mauriciopoppe/blog/site/content/notes/misc/productivity-skills.md

 asking and giving feedback in a design doc where I wouldn't need to create a bug, in addition, for some items with deadlines I also need a reminder to work on it soon.

 For these reasons I use [Google Tasks](https://www.youtube.com/watch?v=b82GeFbxIj8) as my task management tool, it's easy to add tasks by hand, tasks from emails (with substasks too 🙂), set calendar reminders and manually order to give some priority among them.
-What's super cool is that I can see it every time I go to my email tab ([read this article for more info](https://support.google.com/mail/answer/106237?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Csave-an-email-as-a-task%2Corganize-your-tasks-into-lists:~:text=Slides%20in%20Keep-,Create%20a%20task,-Go%20to%C2%A0)).
+What's super cool is that I can see it every time I go to my email tab. ([Read this article for more info about how to set it up.](https://support.google.com/mail/answer/106237?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Csave-an-email-as-a-task%2Corganize-your-tasks-into-lists:~:text=Slides%20in%20Keep-,Create%20a%20task,-Go%20to%C2%A0)).

 ## Keeping notes